Climate Migration City Project

 In 2022, the City of Nairobi, Kenya, was selected as a grantee of the Global Cities Fund for Migrants and Refugees (GCF), the MMC’s instrument to channel international funding directly to cities to implement inclusive projects of their own design.

-With support from the GCF, the City of Nairobi is establishing its first-ever CHOICE Innovation Center, a one-stop-shop for youth employment and entrepreneurship.
+With support from the GCF, the City of Nairobi established its first-ever CHOICE Innovation Center, a one-stop shop for youth employment and entrepreneurship.
 The center is advancing Nairobi’s inclusive and just green transition by training over 100 youth in green job readiness and incubating start-ups that will improve Nairobi’s waterways and raise awareness about climate mitigation.

 Context